jediofgever/OUTDOOR_NAV2_UNDERLAY_REPOS/docs/slam/index.rst

    ros2 launch botanbot_openvslam openvslam_mapping.launch.py output_map_filename:=${HOME}/test_map.msg

+Currently mono and RGBD cameras are suppoorted.
+RGBD is recomended and in the deafult settings we use ATM.
+Mono images cannot be correctly scaled to real world unlike RGBD.
+See the mapping.launch.py under `botanbot_openvslam` and make sure the camera topics are corrctly remapped.

+.. note:: text
+   Visual SLAM has difficulties dealing with pure rotations.
+So the robot needs at least some translation as well when taking sharp turns.

 Jog the robot with rqt gui plugin and visualize the map with pangolin viewer.
 A map with extension of `.msg` will be dumped to the path you passed to output_map_filename.
 The scripts provided in `botanbot_openvslam` are able to visualize and convert this .msg to .pcd extension.